PAIR: An overview

 The Research Program will focus on ‘Community-centric Infrastructure and Empowered Communities’.
 We will explore the challenges and opportunities new connectivity presents to local communities and how community-centric infrastructure can support urban-rural sustainability, resilience and productivity.

 The PAIR design initially identified a broad set of domains – transport, energy, water and young people.
-Through ongoing consultations with government ministries, agencies and at provincial level, we have further re ned the domains, their inter- dependencies and interaction – commodities; transport, logistics & supply chain; young people & development; and young people, health and wellbeing (see diagram to the right).
+Through ongoing consultations with government ministries, agencies and at provincial level, we have further re ned the domains, their inter- dependencies and interaction – commodities; transport, logistics & supply chain; young people & development; and young people, health and wellbeing (see diagram in brochure, above).

 We will work with policy, business and communities to define a vision of community-centric infrastructure, and bring together an interdisciplinary team with complementary expertise to explore the connected domains and sub-domains.